A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Geometric realizations

 \begin{proof} By definition, the quiver contains no loops (it means, no arrows from $i$ to $i$).

 The condition of monochromaticity is respected since two arcs can only share one polygon.

-If there is an arrow from $i$ to $j$ of color $c$, it means that $i$ and $j$ share two sides of a triangle.
+If there is an arrow from $i$ to $j$ of color $c$, it means that $i$ and $j$ are sides of the same $(m+2)$-angle in the $(m+2)$-angulation.
 If we count from $i$ to $j$, there are $c$ edges between them.
 But if we count from $j$ to $i$, as we deal with $(m+2)$-angles, it means that from $j$ to $i$ there are $m-c$ edges.
 So there is an arrow from $j$ to $i$ of color $m-c$.
 Then the symmetry is respected. \end{proof}

-We remark that we have the compatibility between the mutation of a colored quiver in the sense of Buan and Thomas, and the flip of an $(m+2)$-angulation.
+We remark that we have the compatibility between the mutation of a colored quiver in the sense of Buan and Thomas, and the flip of an $(m+2)$-angulation in all cases.